ModyQyW/fabric/README.md

   // ...config.vue2, // for vue2 and uni-app with js
   // ...config.vue3Typescript, // for vue3 and uni-app with ts
   // ...config.vue3, // for vue3 and uni-app with js
+  rules: [
+    // write your rules here
+  ],
 };
 ```